 “Are There Flying Squirrels In My Attic?”

 Need help now?
 Call 508-946-0060 immediately.
-Remember, Gary’s Wildlife has a 100% success rate removing flying squirrels.
+Remember, Gary’s Wildlife has an exceptional success rate removing flying squirrels.
 Flying squirrels cause serious problems that you shouldn’t take chances with.

 You’ll probably hear the noises first.